 Excerpted from our guide The Musician’s Guide To Vinyl, this post is a quick study of the science behind the magic of the vinyl record

-Vinyl records are back.
-Of course, they never really went away, but the resurgence of vinyl means that manufacturing, releasing, and distributing an album on 12″ and 7″ vinyl is – once again – a viable option for your independent release.
+The resurgence of vinyl records means that manufacturing, releasing, and distributing an album on 12″ and 7″ vinyl is – once again – a viable option for your independent release.
 We’re thrilled to be part of the return of this medium; vinyl harkens to the origins of Disc Makers, after all.
 And renewing the debate over analog vs. digital recording in an age obsessed with technology and expedience is what we audiophiles live for.

 Whatever your reasons for releasing an album or single on vinyl, there are realities to come to terms with, particularly the fact that the “art and science” of mastering and manufacturing has a lot more to do with art when it comes to vinyl records.